Starting from blank

 What about AI app builders like Lovable, Bolt, or Replit?
 They’re great for prototyping and MVPs — you can build a working app in hours with zero code.
 But when you need custom business logic, database control, or production infrastructure, you need a codebase.
 That’s where vibe coding with a proper foundation comes in.
 Looking for a Lovable alternative or Bolt alternative that gives you full code ownership?
 That’s exactly what structured vibe coding provides.

 This guide teaches you how to build a SaaS with AI using structured vibe coding — the approach that keeps AI productive from feature 1 to feature 100.
+Go deeper on vibe coding a SaaS the right way, or follow the step-by-step tutorial →

 Whether it’s your first SaaS project or your tenth, these 5 phases give you a proven roadmap for building with AI coding tools.
 With a proper foundation, the whole journey takes 1–2 weeks.
-Here’s how to vibe code your way from idea to shipped product.

 Whether this is your first SaaS project or your fifth, the process starts the same: PRD first, not prompts.
 The biggest mistake in AI-built projects is starting to code before you know what you’re building.
 AI is a powerful builder — but it needs a spec to build against.